Geek-Boy-Aditya/Mastering_Pandas/README.md

 8. Improving readability of boolean indexing with the query method.

-9. Preserving Series with the where method.
+9. Preserving Series with the where method

-10. Masking DataFrame rows.
+10. Masking DataFrame rows

-11. Selecting with booleans, integer location, and labels.
+11. Selecting with booleans, integer location, and labels

 # Day 6